 Yo!
-Joe! is one of those games that just takes one with storm from the very first minute.
-The thing that made me love it from the get go was the music, as early as in the opening screen quality music oozes out of the speakers.
+Joe! is one of those games that just takes one with a storm from the very first minute.
+The thing that made me love it from the get-go was the music, as early as in the opening screen quality music oozes out of the speakers.

 Yo!
 Joe! was sadly one of those games that drowned in the myriad of other games so it sold bad due to it was released at the wrong time and marked very little for a new IP.

-The box design certainly did the game no favors either, boring box colors and design with a strange name to boot was probably not the best decision from the publisher BlueByte/Hudson Soft either.
+The box design certainly did the game no favours either, boring box colours and design with a strange name to boot was probably not the best decision from the publisher BlueByte/Hudson Soft either.

 The developer focused a lot on gameplay for sure, the game is very friendly and sometimes very easy, but it is so fun to play and the engine behind it all works fluidly so there ain’t any technical issues either in here.

-The plattform and beat em up style works good and there is quite a few jumps in order to complete a level but the graphics never get old and they are certainly never messy either so you won’t get lost or die because of the graphics and design.
+The platform and beat em up style works good and there are quite a few jumps in order to complete a level but the graphics never get old and they are certainly never messy either so you won’t get lost or die because of the graphics and design.

 The game turns into a sideways shooter after like 30 or so minutes with awesome music and gameplay (if you manage to get that far), yet again graphics works great.
 Yet again another tune kicks in and naturally it as great as the former ones.

 The shoot em up stage reminds me a lot of another game, both gameplay and music, yes it is a normal sidescroller shooter but i mean the general style and gameplay.